JohanSmet/udacity_carnd/writeup.md

 | Bumpy Road | Bumpy Road | Correct |
 | Road Work | Road Work | Correct |

 The model was able to correctly guess the 5 traffic signs, which gives an accuracy of 100%.
+The accuracy was 96.3% on the testing set thus the model does not seem to be overfitting.
+Although with only five samples we could just have been lucky.
+A more exhaustive test would be required to make a more definitive statement.

 ###### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)